 NC = Non-Conformity.
 A deviation from a requirement of the OHS plan and or related legislation.
 Defined as any deviation from work standards, practices, procedures, regulations, management system performance etc. that could lead either directly or indirectly lead to injury or illness, property damage, damage to the workplace environment, or a combination of these.
-A non-fulfillment of a requirement aotioini 1 Logged by OHS agent Positive finding Logged by OHS agent Logged by OHS agent Logged by Contractor 2 Logged by OHS agent Positive finding Logged by OHS agent Logged by OHS agent Logged by Contractor
+A non-fulfillment of a requirement

 MNC = Major non-conformity.
-System failures, absence of mandatory procedures, major legal noncompliance, cluster of minor non-conformances, elevation of minor non-conformance due to lack of action.
+System failures, absence of mandatory procedures, major legal non-compliance, cluster of minor non-conformances, elevation of minor non-conformance due to lack of action.